Pulmonology Physician Salary 2026

 • Best for: Reducing administrative burden while maintaining strong earnings

-• 7 shifts per month
+• 7 shifts per month, 84 shifts per year

 • 10 hours per shift